imqueue/imqueue.com/tutorial/index.md

 After all these preparations done we are ready to go to create our first service.

-Go to next chapter - [Creating User Service](/tutorial/user-service).
+Go to next chapter - [Creating First Service: User Service](/tutorial/user-service).